fishjam-dev/fishjam-docs/docs/getting_started/components/rtsp.md

 which breaks the `pierceNat` functionality.

-This means that users on macOS will most likely be unable to access any RTSP stream source outside of their network when running Jellyfish using Docker.
+This means that users on macOS will most likely be unable to access any RTSP stream source outside of their network when running Fishjam using Docker.

-If you're on macOS and want to receive RTSP streams from behind NAT, right now the only way is to [build Jellyfish natively from source](../installation.md#building-from-source).
+If you're on macOS and want to receive RTSP streams from behind NAT, right now the only way is to [build Fishjam natively from source](../installation.md#building-from-source).

 :::